EricssonResearch/scream/test-record.md

 ~~~
 # Script that runs on the receiving side  to model an
-# L4S-capable link with 100Mbps thorughput and 25ms RTT
+# L4S-capable link with 100Mbps throughput and 25ms RTT
 # $INTERFACE is the network interface

 sudo modprobe ifb numifbs=1